-Promoting Nervous System Health through Water Immersion
+Promoting Nervous System Health through Swimming

 The human body is a wonder, with multiple systems working together to create awareness of the physical environments into which the body might be placed, respond to that information,and operate under a variety of physical demands.
 At the same time, the body is constantly working to maintain or restore health.
 The central computer that makes this possible is the brain, connecting the sensory information and sending signals through the brain stem to the spinal cord and then to the peripheral nerves, all of which act as the circuitry to keep these multiple systems operating together in an efficient, subconscious, and nearly instantaneous manner.